mrheinen/lophiid/SCRIPTING.md

 Sleep the given amount of milliseconds.

+### util.random.string.alphanumeric(int)

+Get a random alphanumeric string of the given length.

+### util.random.string.generate(int, charset)

+Get a random string of the given length.
+Characters in the string will be composed of the given charset.

 ## Logging

 The logger will log to stdout in the process that executes the Javascript.
 It